Economic Activities in Colombia: Primary, Secondary, Tertiary, and Quaternary

 Primary Sector of Colombia

 Colombia’s primary sector, dominated by agriculture, thrives due to its diverse climate and abundant natural resources.
-With 38.5% of the land dedicated to agriculture, the country produces a variety of crops and animal products.
+A significant share of land is dedicated to agriculture, producing a variety of crops and animal products.
 The main agricultural products include sugarcane, oil palm fruit, milk, rice, potatoes, bananas, plantains, coffee, maize, chicken, and avocados.

 Secondary Sector of Colombia